Powerful, Roomy and Stylish!

 OTHER NICE FEATURES

 The key-less remote can open the rear glass hatch but not the tailgate in the EX model, but I believe the EX-L and Touring models can.
 There is also a sun-glass holder and three home link buttons (as expected) that you can use to open garage doors, turn on lights, and more.
 The new display for the audio and climate controls is very nice and well shaded from the sun for clear visibility.
-There is also a tiny blue LED light that turns on when you have your headlights on for interior night time visibility.
-There are 3 12-volt power outlets (Front, 2nd row and rear cargo area) for convenience.
-I like the audio system very much in the Pilot because it has a sub-woofer (while not too powerful but good enough for a family) and also the fact that it has a speed sensitive volume control feature (I was always adjusting the audio volume in my Corolla).
+There is also a tiny blue LED light that turns on when you have your headlights on for interior nighttime visibility.
+There are 3 12-volt power outlets (Front, 2nd row, and rear cargo area) for convenience.
+I like the audio system very much in the Pilot because it has a sub-woofer (while not too powerful but good enough for a family) and also the fact that it has a speed-sensitive volume control feature (I was always adjusting the audio volume in my Corolla).

 Overall, I loving driving the Pilot and am very glad that I don’t have to drive a minivan every day.
-Coming from a Toyota Corolla, I noticed a huge jump in performance, comfort, safety and capacity.
-Only thing I noticed a decline in was gas mileage, but I think I can live with that.
+Coming from a Toyota Corolla, I noticed a huge jump in performance, comfort, safety, and capacity.
+The only thing I noticed a decline in was gas mileage, but I think I can live with that.
 The longest trip that I have taken in the Pilot lasted about an hour and a half to Santa Cruz, CA (the Boardwalk) with three adults (including me) and two kids with a bunch of beach fun related stuff in the back.
 The trip was comfortable and enjoyable for all of us and the kids.
-I think this SUV serves it’s main purpose in the family which is to haul everyone and all related things for everyone.
-During day-to-day commute to and from work, the Pilot is also very good and the mileage is not too bad either.
+I think this SUV serves its main purpose in the family which is to haul everyone and all related things for everyone.
+During the day-to-day commute to and from work, the Pilot is also very good and the mileage is not too bad either.
 Overall, my family and I are very satisfied with our purchase.
 I just wish I would have negotiated with the dealer better — oh well, there is always a next time.